GabrielFerrante/DALRL-YOLOV11/README.md

 - If the agents train with stable_baselines3  crashed without errors in logs, save the file active_learning_logs\active_learning_checkpoint.json (change the file if you need) and restart your machine and the cycle.

+- In case of interrupt yolo model training, execute the **file:** resumeYoloTraining.py.
+Modify the last.pt weights path folder in object YOLO instance.
+Change the projectName if you need.